Polkas/docker_in_docker/README.md

 - Path: `docker-compose.yml`
 - Description: A compose file to run all apps, including Shiny apps, JupyterLab, RStudio, at the same time.
-- Command to run: `docker compose up`
+- Command to run: `docker compose up` ; It can take more than 15+ minutes

 ## Continuous Integration with GitHub Actions